History of Low Nest Farm

 German POWs were put to work on farms across Cumbria.
 Low Nest was no exception.
 While most POWs were repatriated, one stayed; Carl Pettendrup.

-In 1952 Carl and Elsie tie the know and that same year their son Anthony is born.
+In 1952 Carl and Elsie tie the know and later that year their son Anthony is born.
+Followed by Angela & Alison.

 Carl & Elsie Marry